guide icon

 SWIFT Code

 A SWIFT code is used worldwide for money transfers between banks for international transactions.
-The SWIFT code or Bank Identifier Code (BIC) is an eight to 11 digit code of alphanumerics to identify the bank, county, the bank’s head office location, and optionally a specific branch.
+The SWIFT code or Bank Identifier Code (BIC) is an eight to 11-digit code of alphanumerics to identify the bank, country, the bank’s head office location, and optionally a specific branch.

 CLABE